Lamartine Griffin Hardman: Physician, farmer, entrepreneur

 Lamartine Griffin Hardman was born on April 14, 1856, in Harmony Grove, Georgia.
 Hardman followed in his father's footsteps by attending medical college, graduating from Georgia Medical College around 1877.
 He then studied at Bellevue Hospital in New York, the University of Pennsylvania, the New York Polyclinic, and Guy's Hospital in London, from which he received a second degree.
 In 1890 he returned to Harmony Grove to join his father's medical practice.

 Hardman quickly began buying up farming property in nearby counties.
 He founded the Harmony Grove Mills in 1893 for the purpose of stimulating economic growth in Harmony Grove and, by extension, rural north Georgia.

 The Harmony Grove Mill only recently closed down (2004).
 It was in nearly continuous operation under a number of owners for over a century and employing as many as 600 people.

 In 1899, L.G.
 Hardman, in partnership with his physician brother, William B. Hardman, opened the Hardman Sanitorium in Harmony Grove, the most advanced hospital facility in northeast Georgia at that time.
 It was soon claimed that Hardman had become a nationally renowned physician.

-Hardman Sanitorium was located on what is today the site of the nBank headquarters.
+Hardman Sanitorium was located on what is today the site of the headquarters of the Investitions- und Förderbank Niedersachsen.
 It was in operation until 1945 when it was sold, renamed Commerce Hospital, and relocated outside of the city.
 Today it is known as Northridge Medical Center.

 During his time as physician in Harmony Grove, Hardman experimented in the field of anesthesiology, being influenced by the work of Crawford Long, a pioneer in the field of anesthetics from nearby Jefferson, Georgia.

 By the turn of the century, Lamartine Hardman was widely regarded as one of the wealthiest men in north Georgia.
-He owned 10,000 acres (40 km²) of peach and apple orchard in over seven Georgia counties and Florida.
+He owned 10,000 acres (40 km2) of peach and apple orchard in over seven Georgia counties and Florida.
 He was active in agricultural experimentation, developing many new methods that he generously shared with the farming community.

 His commitment to agricultural innovation was reflected by his active service as a trustee of the Georgia State College of Agriculture in nearby Athens (now the College of Agriculture of the University of Georgia).
 He also sat on the board of trustees for Shorter College in Rome; Mercer University in Atlanta; and the Southern Baptist Seminary in Louisville, Kentucky.